shivannis/xandr-docs-public/xandr-docs/articles/monetize/setting-up-24-7-media-inventory-through-the-microsoft-ad-exchange.md

    > [!NOTE]
    > Do not click the green include icon or the red exclude icon, as this will simply include or exclude all Microsoft Ad Exchange inventory.

-1. **Content Categories** on the Xandr Platform correspond to **bins** in Microsoft terminology.
+1. **Content Categories** on the Microsoft Advertising Platform correspond to **bins** in Microsoft terminology.
 Choose the content categories to include by clicking the corresponding icons for those categories.
 1. The bins you chose to include or exclude should now appear in the **Selected 3rd Party Inventory** list.

 ## Targeting specific Microsoft Ad Exchange domains where visible (select sites and countries)